JustSift/ReSift/docs/tutorial/resift-rentals.md

 - `src/index.js` is the entry point for our react code.
 - `src/App.js` is the base file for component imports.
-- `src/mockApi` holds our [mockApi](#mockapi) that provides data fetching endpoints.
+- `src/mockApi` holds our [mock API](#mock-api) that provides data fetching endpoints.
 - `src/components` holds our [components](#components).

-### MockApi
+### mock API

 We have created a mock API to serve as the HTTP proxy of our app, it's at `/src/mockApi`.
-The data this mockApi grabs was scrapped from IMDB’s first 50 pages of movies sorted by most recent.
-It's not necessary to understand how to set up the mockApi to continue with the tutorial.
+The data this mock API grabs was scrapped from IMDB’s first 50 pages of movies sorted by most recent.
+It's not necessary to understand how to set up the mock API to continue with the tutorial.
 But if you’re interested, you can head over to the [last section](#section-7-create-a-mock-api-using-the-resift-http-proxy) of this tutorial where we walked through its mechanism.

 To get started with the tutorial, all you need to know is that there are three endpoints with this API: